jsfest/sf-cfp/README.md

 # Speak at JSFest!

+## Events

+There are several events accepting speaking proposals: BackStrap, DHTMLConf, Evolution of Experience and Scaling up and Down.
+Feel free to submit talks that fit any of these events.

 ## Talk Acceptance

 All talks are still being considered.
 Talks will be accepted one at a time for the next few months.
 Because the events are structured as a narrative acceptance happens in the order we fill the narrative.
 Many talks that have yet to be officially accepted are 99% likely to be accepted, we just haven't gotten to that point in the programme yet.